 Charles Q. Chandler, IV (47), 1999: Mr. Chandler is Chairman of the Board, President, and Chief Executive Officer of INTRUST Bank, N.A. (since February 1996) and President of INTRUST Financial Corporation.
-Mr. Chandler was Executive Vice President and Vice Chairman of INTRUST Bank, N.A. until 1996.
 Both companies are located in Wichita, Kansas.
 Mr. Chandler is a director of INTRUST Financial Corporation, the First National Bank of Pratt, Kansas, the Will Rogers Bank in Oklahoma City, Oklahoma, and the Wesley Medical Center in Wichita, Kansas, and a trustee for the Kansas State University Endowment Foundation.